 This picture was taken in front of the Mystic House Kiteschool by our Cape Town.
 Live it.
 Love it.
 Flickr group member CUMBUGO.

-This picture of kids doing handstands was taken at Llandudno beach by our Cape Town.
+This picture of Camps Bay at sunset was taken by our Cape Town.
 Live it.
 Love it.
-Flickr group member Trevor Exposed.
+Flickr group member meeeeeeeeeel.

-This picture was taken at the Buffelsfontein Visitor’s Centre at Cape Point by our Cape Town.
+This picture of Kommetjie Beach was taken by our Cape Town.
 Live it.
 Love it.
-Flickr group member Cathy Withers-Clarke.
+Flickr group member Gale McAll.